JingwenWu09/MCT-draftlink/bug report/#09-CBMC-pointer-CSE.md

   if (munmap(p + 65536, 65536) < 0) return 0;

-  // ✏️ Setup test case with 'a', 'b' at end of first page p[65536 - 2] = 'a';
+  p[65536 - 2] = 'a';
   p[65536 - 1] = 'b';

-  // Overwrite initial values (will be replaced if condition matches) p[0] = 'X';
+  p[0] = 'X';
   p[1] = 'Y';